weiyinwei/HUIGN/README.md

-# Hierarchical User Intent Graph Network forMultimedia Recommendation
+# Hierarchical User Intent Graph Network for Multimedia Recommendation

-This is our Pytorch implementation for the paper: Hierarchical User Intent Graph Network forMultimedia Recommendation
+This is our Pytorch implementation for the paper: Hierarchical User Intent Graph Network for Multimedia Recommendation

 ## Environment Requirement